expo/expo/docs/versions/unversioned/sdk/linear-gradient.md

 Same as start but for the end of the gradient.

  `locations`
-An array of the same lenth as `colors`, where each element is a float with the same meaning as the `start` and `end` values, but instead they indicate where the color at that index should be.
+An array of the same length as `colors`, where each element is a float with the same meaning as the `start` and `end` values, but instead they indicate where the color at that index should be.